fantastizeey1/Github-User-Search/README.md

 - **Error Handling**: Displays appropriate error messages for invalid or non-existent usernames.
 - **Dark Mode**: Toggle between light and dark themes.
 - **Responsive Design**: Optimized for desktop and mobile devices using Tailwind CSS.
+- **Hover States**: Interactive elements like buttons and inputs have hover effects for better user experience.
+- **System Theme Detection**: The app uses the user's system preferences (via `prefers-color-scheme`) to automatically apply the correct theme.

 ## Technology Stack